EISLAB2021/Systematic_Acoustic_Monitoring_for_Floating_Debris/README.md

 # Acoustic-Based Underwater Floating Debris Tracking

 Tracking module for an acoustic monitoring system for underwater floating debris.
-This repository focuses on using spatiotemporal information in sonar image sequences to estimate debris motion vectors, support behavior analysis, and generate motion-based pseudo-labels.
+This repository focuses on using spatiotemporal information in acoustic data to estimate debris motion vectors, support behavior analysis, and generate motion-based pseudo-labels.

-The object detection component is maintained separately.
-Please refer to `xxxx` for the detection workflow and model training code.
+The debris detection component was developed and is maintained separately by another team member.
+Please refer to https://github.com/EISLAB2021/Marine_Debris_Detection_YOLOv8.

 ## Project Background